This keto pie crust recipe makes a buttery, flaky, easy-to-roll, and flat-out delicious crust! The possibilities are endless.

 - Eggs, room temperature

-If you are familiar with the popular fat-head dough recipe you know that it’s uses melted mozzarella cheese to mimic the gluten that is missing in non-wheat flours.
+If you are familiar with the popular fat-head dough recipe, you know that it uses melted mozzarella cheese to mimic the gluten that is missing in non-wheat flours.

-Then it’s just a matter of kneading the dough well to incorporate all the ingredients.
-You can mix crust by hand or use an upright mixer with a hook attachment to make the process quicker.
+Then, it’s just a matter of kneading the dough well to incorporate all the ingredients.
+You can mix the crust by hand or use an upright mixer with a hook attachment to make the process quicker.

-The dough is then divided in half, wrapped in parchment or cling wrap and allowed to rest in the refrigerator or 30 minutes.
-A step that is key to its success and similar to what is done with traditional pie crust recipes.
+The pie dough is then divided in half, wrapped in parchment or cling wrap, and allowed to rest in the refrigerator for 30 minutes.
+This is a step that is key to its success and is similar to what is done with traditional pie crust recipes.

 Tips For The Ultimate Keto Pie Crust

 This pie pastry is incredibly straightforward.
-If you can mix and roll you too can enjoy a keto-friendly homemade pie crust.
+If you can mix and roll, you can enjoy a keto-friendly homemade pie crust.

 How Do I Melt Mozzarella Cheese?

-If you prefer not using the microwave it ok you can also melt the cheese over a double boiler on your stovetop.
+If you prefer not to use the microwave, it is ok.
+You can also melt the cheese over a double boiler on your stovetop.

 What Are The Best Way To Knead The Pie Dough?

-Unlike traditional wheat flour, the lack of gluten in keto-friendly flours means you cannot overwork the dough but it can be sticky.
+Unlike a regular pie crust that uses wheat flour, the lack of gluten in keto-friendly flour means you cannot overwork the dough, but it can be sticky.

-Yes there is a nut-free option.
+Yes, there is a tree nut-free option.
 Although the pie crust uses a combination of almond and coconut flour, you can substitute the almond flour for sunflower seed flour perfectly.

-I recommend the Think Eat Live brand of sunflower seed flour brand.
-I’ve tested this recipe with both almond and sunflower seed and there is no difference in flavor or in how the crust behaves.
+I recommend the Think Eat Live brand of sunflower seed flour.
+I’ve tested this recipe with both almond and sunflower seed flour, and there is no difference in how the crust behaves.

-Can It Be Used In A Tart Pan?
+Can The Gluten-Free Crust Be Used In A Tart Pan?

 Sure thing!
-But keep in mind that the recipe makes two crusts enough for a double-crust pie.
-To make a 9-inch pie tart shell simply half the recipe.
+But remember that the recipe makes two crusts, enough for a double-crust pie.
+To make a 9-inch pie tart shell, simply half the recipe.

-Be sure to punch holes with the tines of a fork to the dough when you blind bake so that the crust does not rise.
+Be sure to punch holes with the tines of a fork into the dough when you are blind baking so that the crust does not rise.